 Public cloud platforms enable IT teams to scale rapidly in lockstep with new demand or seasonal business.
-In hybrid environments, primary and secondary architectures inevitably expand (or contract) on a scale that affects data lifecycle management.
+In hybrid environments, primary and secondary architectures inevitably expand – or contract – on a scale that affects data lifecycle management.

-“The moment you give me that infrastructure, I'm going to start generating data — new PowerPoints as an IT worker, new code, whatever it is,” Prasad said.
-That requires more attention to cybersecurity and data protection.
+"The moment you give me that infrastructure, I'm going to start generating data — new PowerPoints as an IT worker, new code, whatever it is," Prasad said.

 As the world adapted to the COVID-19 pandemic, many IT teams scaled up overnight with virtual desktop infrastructure (VDI) and desktop-as-a-service (DaaS) to serve their remote workforces.
 These technologies use file shares that require specific data-lifecycle approaches, according to Nijmeijer.

-“You have to make sure those file shares are protected and can be easily restored and can scale out as well,” Nijmeijer said.
-“If you’re growing from 100 users to 1,000 users, then your file services need to scale out very, very efficiently as well.”
+"You have to make sure those file shares are protected and can be easily restored and can scale out as well," Nijmeijer explained.
+"If you're growing from 100 users to 1,000 users, then your file services need to scale out very, very efficiently as well."